Corporate Governance Report of Banyan Tree Holdings Limited

 d. information and communications; and

 Major incidents and violations, if any, are also reported to the Board to facilitate the Board’s oversight of the effectiveness of crisis management and the adequacy of mitigating measures taken by Management to address the underlying risks.
 The identification and management of risks lies with the respective Business Units and Management who assumes ownership and day-to-day management of these risks.
+Risk registers are maintained by these operating Business Units that identify the key risks facing the Group’s businesses and the internal controls in place to manage such risks.
 Management is responsible for the effective implementation of risk management strategy, policies and processes to facilitate the achievement of business plans and goals within the risk tolerance established by the Board.
 Key business risks are proactively identified, addressed and reviewed on an ongoing basis.
-This includes reviewing the level of business risks and the appropriate framework and policies for management that are consistent with BTH’s risk appetite.
-Certain operating risks are mitigated through insurance management by ensuring adequate coverage for, inter alia, its hotel/resorts and assets.
+This includes reviewing the level of business risks and the appropriate framework and policies for management that are consistent with the BTH’s risk appetite.
+Certain operating risks are mitigated through insurance management with the assistance of professional global insurance advisers, ensuring adequate coverage for, inter alia, its hotel/resorts and assets.

-Based on the framework established and the reviews conducted by the Management, the Internal Auditors and External Auditors, the Board opines, with the concurrence of the ARC, that there are effective and adequate controls in place within the Group addressing material financial, operational, compliance and information technology risks to meet the needs of BTH Group in its current business environment.
+Based on the framework established and the reviews conducted by the Management and Head of Group Internal Audit and External Auditors, the Board opines, with the concurrence of the ARC, that the Group’s internal controls and risk management systems were adequate and effective to address financial, operational and compliance risks including information technology risk which the Group considers relevant and material to its current business environment.

 The Board has received assurance from the Executive Chairman and the Chief Financial Officer that:

-b. the system of risk management and internal controls in place within BTH is adequate and effective in addressing the material risks in the Group in its current business environment, including material financial, operational, compliance and information technology risks.
+b. the system of risk management and internal controls in place within BTH is adequate and effective in addressing the material risks of the Group in its current business environment, including material financial, operational, compliance risks including information technology risks and sustainability risks.

 PRINCIPLE 12: AUDIT AND RISK COMMITTEE

-The ARC is chaired by Mrs Fang and comprises Mr Chia, Mrs Sam, Mr Chan and Mr Tham, all of whom are Independent Directors.
+During FY2014, the ARC, chaired by Mrs Fang, comprised Mr Chia, Mrs Sam, Mr Chan and Mr Tham, all of whom are Independent Directors.
+Mr Chia, Mrs Sam and Mr Chan ceased to be members of the ARC on 25 February 2015 and Mr Lim was appointed as member of the ARC on 25 February 2015.
 The Board considers that Mrs Fang, a qualified Chartered Accountant, is well qualified to chair the ARC.
-The members of the ARC collectively have strong accounting and related financial management expertise and experience.
-The ARC has adopted a Charter that is approved by the Board, the responsibilities of which are detailed under the Directors’ Report on page 105 of the Annual Report.
+The members of the ARC collectively have strong accounting and related financial management expertise and experience and are kept abreast of relevant changes to the accounting standards and issues which have a significant impact on the financial statements through regular updates from the External Auditors.
+The ARC has adopted a Charter that is approved by the Board, the responsibilities of which are detailed under the Directors’ Report on page 109 of the Annual Report.

-The ARC reviews, with the Head of Internal Audit and External Auditors, their audit plans, the system of internal controls, audit reports, management letter and the Management’s response.
-The ARC also reviews the quarterly, half-year, and full-year results, as well as financial statements of the Company and the Group before submission to the Board for its approval, focusing in particular on changes in accounting policies and procedures, major operating risk areas and overview of all Group risks on an integrated basis, including all matters affecting the Group’s performance and the effectiveness of the Group’s key internal controls including financial, operational, compliance and information technology controls.
+The ARC reviews, with the Head of Group Internal Audit and External Auditors, their audit plans, the system of internal controls, audit reports, management letter and the Company’s management response.
+The ARC also reviews the quarterly, half-year, and full-year results, as well as financial statements of the Company and the Group before submission to the Board for its approval, focusing in particular on changes in accounting policies and procedures, major operating risk areas and overview of all the Group’s risks on an integrated basis, including all matters affecting the Group’s performance and the effectiveness of the Group’s key internal controls including financial, operational, compliance and information technology controls.
 The ARC also reviews all interested person transactions.

 The ARC commissions and reviews the findings of internal investigations into matters on suspected fraud, irregularity, failure of internal controls, and the infringement of any law, rule or regulation which has or is likely to have a material impact on the Company’s results and/or financial position.

-The ARC has full access to and the co-operation of Management and full discretion to invite any Director or the Company’s Senior Management to attend its meetings.
+The ARC has explicit authority to investigate any matters within its Charter and has full access to and the co-operation of Management and full discretion to invite any Director or the Senior Management to attend its meetings.
 The Company has an Internal Audit team that, together with the External Auditors, reports its findings and recommendations independently to the ARC.
-The ARC also reviews and considers the performance and compensation of the Head of Internal Audit as well as her independence from Management.
-In FY2013, the ARC has assessed the strength of the internal audit team and confirmed that the team is adequately resourced and suitably qualified to discharge its duty.
+The ARC also reviews and considers the performance and compensation of Head of Group Internal Audit as well as his independence from Management.
+In FY2014, the ARC assessed the strength of the Internal Audit team and confirmed that the team is adequately resourced and suitably qualified to discharge its duty.

 The ARC has undertaken a review of the nature and extent of all non-audit services performed by the External Auditors during the year and is satisfied that such services have not affected their independence.
 It recommends the re-appointment of the External Auditors.
-The ARC has also approved the remuneration and terms of the engagement of the External Auditors.
-The details of the aggregate amount of fees paid to the External Auditors for FY2013 and the breakdown of fees paid in total for audit and non-audit services respectively can be found in the Note 7 to the financial statements.
+The ARC approved the remuneration and terms of the engagement of the External Auditors.
+The details of the aggregate amount of fees paid to the External Auditors for FY2014 and the breakdown of fees paid in total for audit and non-audit services respectively can be found on page 143 of the Annual Report.
 In addition, the ARC also reviewed the appointment of different auditors for its subsidiaries or significant associated companies to ensure that the appointment would not compromise the standard and effectiveness of the audit of the Company or its subsidiaries or significant associated companies.
-The date of appointment and name of the audit partner in charge of the Group’s audit can be found on page 219 of the Annual Report.
-Also, the names of the auditing firms for its significant subsidiaries and associated companies can be found in Note 15 and Note 16 to the financial statements respectively.
+The date of appointment and name of the audit partner in charge of the Group’s audit can be found on page 223 of the Annual Report.
+Also, the names of the auditing firms for its significant subsidiaries and associated companies can be found on pages 161 and 163 of the Annual Report.